Its simple really: mess causes stress.

 Make way for new clothes

-As you are going through your clothes while getting ready for work, pull out a couple that you haven’t worn for a long time.
+As you are going through your clothes while getting ready for work, pull out a couple that you haven’t worn for a long time and discard them.
 Do this little at a time and you will enjoy seeing your closet open up and ready for all the new fashion you will eventually buy.

 The 5 item game

 Pick up 5 things that you use but have a habit of putting them just about anywhere because there are just no ‘right’ places for them!
-The game is to look around hard and zero in on a designated spot for each of them.
+The game is to look around hard and zero in on a designated spot for each of the 5 items.
 A good spot.
 And make sure you put those things nowhere but there.
-Do this with a handful of things at a time.
+Repeat this with a handful of things at a time.

 Cleaning your room is not a one-time affair because of the everyday influx of things in our life.
 Start and continue to do a little now and then and you will feel different about your room each passing day; a huge burden lifted off your shoulders.